trinodb/trino/docs/src/main/sphinx/language/types.md

 ### `DECIMAL`

-A fixed-precision decimal number.
+A exact decimal number.
 Precision up to 38 digits is supported but performance is best up to 18 digits.

 The decimal type takes two literal parameters: